Need help with your Discussion

 Bargaining Process of an Organization Union

-It is critical for every firm to acknowledge the value of its employees and their ability to speak up at the workplace.
+Every firm must acknowledge its employees’ value and ability to speak up.
 Having contented staff is a vital part of every company’s performance.
-In order to establish an atmosphere that adds to the employee’s total pleasure, the organization must be able to recognize these requirements, goals, and aspirations.
-Employees of the company discussed and reached an agreement on their demand for pay increases.
+The organization must recognize these requirements, goals, and aspirations to establish an atmosphere that adds to the employee’s total pleasure.
+Company employees discussed and reached an agreement on their demand for pay increases.
 They handed it up to the upper management.
-Employees sought a raise in pay in recognition of the effort they are putting in to meet the company’s aims and objectives.
-Upper executives had a full discussion with them about this subject, bearing in mind their requests.
+Employees sought a raise in pay in recognition of the effort they put in to meet the company’s aims and objectives.
+Upper executives had a whole discussion with them about this subject, bearing in mind their requests.

-Mannrich (2022) documented that labour unions are formed to safeguard workers’ interests.
+Mannrich (2022) documented that labor unions are formed to safeguard workers’ interests.
 A union is often a collection of people who band together to improve their working conditions and perks.
 The union can be created by proposing a collective bargaining agreement to distinct groups of workers.
-If a corporation refuses to comply with the CBA, employees may leave or protest.
+Employees may leave or protest if a corporation refuses to comply with the CBA.

-The themes that have to be included in a union-employer agreement are known as mandated negotiating subjects.
+The themes that must be included in a union-employer agreement are mandated negotiating subjects.
 Salaries, overtime days, and other employment conditions are among the topics covered.
-The themes that are directly necessary for negotiating are those that an individual not represented by a labour organization should bargain with the employer about because they are not represented.
+The themes directly necessary for negotiating are those that an individual not represented by a labor organization should bargain with the employer about because they are not meant to.
 Wages, working hours and circumstances, and other employment conditions are among them.

-Other terms and conditions of employment with the exception of wages and hours, are five
+Other terms and conditions of employment, except wages and hours, are five

 1. Days and hours off